wspivak/aprsbot/README.md

 Added code to prevent loopback from sent messages

+Anyone sending HELP to an alias for the list will recieve a response, unless they are blacklisted.

 Configurable in aprsbot.conf:
 Added configurable Welcome message for new subscribers Callsign, Callsign Alias, List Names, DB name.